overlookjs/plugin-load/README.md

 #### Parentage for directory index files

-As we saw above, the default parent for a directory index file is the index file in the directory about it in the directory hierarchy.
+As we saw above, the default parent for a directory index file is the index file in the directory above it in the directory hierarchy.

 i.e. the default `[PARENT_PATH]` for index files is `../`.